Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 #Wrapping up

-Feel free to customize and handle rejections of promises however you'd like, but always make sure to handle rejections of promises when working with promises since your web application may experience a problem at any time.
+Feel free to customize and handle rejections of promises however you'd like, but always make sure to handle rejections of promises when working with promises since your web application may run into run-time errors.

 Share with others